jaruserickson/whaddit/README.md

-# recommeddit
+# recommenddit

 get recommendations on subreddits you may like based on a subreddit you like

 ## Usage
-To use recommeddit, you'll need a few python libraries first (and an API key!)
+To use recommenddit, you'll need a few python libraries first (and an API key!)

 ```
 pip3 install clarifai